swetakumari04/SnakeGame/README.md

 Then the game is over when the snake runs into itself or any of the four walls of the box.

-# made using html css and js
+# Made using html css and js